pingcap/blog/2017-05-23-perconalive17.md

 In TiKV, we adopt a multi-raft model.
 What's multi-raft?
 It's a way to split and merge regions dynamically, and of course, safely.
 We name this approach "safe split/merge".

-For example, Region 1 from "a" to “e” is safely split into Region 1.1 “a” to “c” and Region 1.2 “d” to “e”, we need to guarantee no data is lost during the split.
+For example, Region 1 from "a" to "e" is safely split into Region 1.1 "a" to "c" and Region 1.2 "d" to "e", we need to guarantee no data is lost during the split.

 This explains how one Region is split, but how about its replicas on other nodes?
 Let me show you the process.